fflewddur/archivo/README.md

 Archivo is a cross-platform app for archiving recordings from a TiVo to your computer.
 It is designed to "just work" and require very little user input or configuration.

 ## Features
-Archivo is still in development and may have some rough edges.
-It currently supports the following features:

 * Automatically find TiVos on your local network
 * List the recordings available on each TiVo
 * Copy recordings from a TiVo to a computer